 There were numerous booths showing off classic cars and race cars, which appealed to the petrolhead in me.

-There was also a number of performing acts, such as Nitro circus, which were great fun to watch.
+There were also a number of performing acts, such as Nitro Circus, which were great fun to watch.
 This really whetted my appetite for Saturday, when I would finally get a glimpse of the cars up close!